aardpro/mcp-seedream/README.md

 ### Option 1: Using uvx with environment variables (Required Configuration)

-You must configure the API settings using environment variables in your MCP configuration.
+You must configure the API settings using the `environment` field (or `env` depending on your MCP client implementation) in your MCP configuration to pass environment variables to the server.
 ARK_API_KEY is required for authentication.
 These will be used as the initial values when the server starts:

+**Note:** Some MCP clients may require `env` instead of `environment`.
+Please check your MCP client documentation to confirm which field name is supported.

 ```json
 {